Before trilogy: Potential fourth film

 Linklater, Hawke, and Delpy have discussed continuing the series further, with changing levels of interest.

 In March 2020, Hawke stated a sequel may likely not follow the precedent of a nine-year gap between films.
-"If the first three were all nine years apart, the fourth would not follow that trajectory," he said.
-"Linklater would want a different path but we enjoy working together and being together.
+"If the first three were all nine years apart, the fourth would not follow that trajectory," he said. "[Linklater] would want a different path but we enjoy working together and being together.
 We have to make sure we have something to say."

-In June 2021, Delpy said that she had turned down going ahead with a sequel, later clarifying: “What happened was that we — all three of us — agreed that we couldn’t come up with something good for a fourth one.”
-She said that there was some discussion of the direction a fourth film might take, but, “it was basically an idea that none of us liked.
+In June 2021, Delpy said that she had turned down going ahead with a sequel, later clarifying: "All three of us agreed that we couldn't come up with something good for a fourth one".
+She said that there was some discussion of the direction a fourth film might take, but, "it was basically an idea that none of us liked.
 That was the end of it.
-It was half of a bad idea that went around and we were like, ‘Let’s not do it.’”
+It was half of a bad idea that went around and we were like, ‘Let’s not do it.’"